How to Age Rapidly or Not

 Addison’s disease.
 This is an auto-immune disease when the body’s immune system goes haywire and attacks the adrenal glands.
 The result is that the adrenal cortex doesn’t produce sufficient amounts of cortisol and aldosterone.
 This can occur at any time to anyone regardless of age.

 Adrenal cancer.
 Fortunately, this is a very rare affliction.
 There is some uncertainty as to the cause of adrenal cancer.
-What is known is that many of the same reasons that cause cancer in general also apply to adrenal cancer: age, family history, and smoking.
+What is known is that many of the same reasons that cause cancer in general also apply to adrenal disease: age, family history, and smoking.

 Cushing’s syndrome.
 This is also a rare condition that is the opposite of Addison’s disease.
 Instead of producing too little cortisol, Cushing’s disease results in the adrenal’s producing too much cortisol.
 The are several different causes of this disorder which will be covered in detail below.